raylutz/daffodil/README.md

 # Pydf -- Python Dataframes

-The Pydf package provides a lightweight, simple and fast 2-d dataframes, similar to Pandas.
+The Pydf package provides a lightweight, simple and fast 2-d dataframes, similar to Pandas, but built on flexible list-of-list core array datatype rather than NumPy arrays.

-Pydf is particularly well suited to applications for data munging, incremental appending, data pipelines, and chunked large data sets where column and array based number crunching does not dominate.
+Pydf is particularly well suited to applications for data munging, incremental appending, data pipelines, row-based apply and reducd fucnctions,  including support for chunked large data sets where column and array based number crunching does not dominate.

 It excels when the data array needs to be heavily manipulated, particularly by rows or individual data items.
 Spreadsheet-like operations are also provided, which are useful for processing the entire array with the same formula template,